 - Burroughs, John.
 Accepting the Universe.
 New York: Houghton Mifflin Company, 1920.
 Commemorative Edition, George W. Lugg, ed., reprint of 1920 publication; Moore Haven, Florida: Rainbow Books, 1987, or 2001 edition from Fredonia Books; and Time and Change (the Complete Writings of John Burroughs).
 Amsterdam: Fredonia Books, 2001 - Carson, Rachel.
-Silent Spring.
-New York City: Houghton Mifflin, 1962; The Sea Around Us.
-New York: Oxford University Press, 1950; Under the Sea Wind.
-New York: Dutton, 1991; The Edge of the Sea.
-Boston: Houghton Mifflin, 1955.
-Carson, Rachel.
+2018.
+Silent spring & other writings on the environment.
+Edited by Sandra Steingraber.
+New York, NY: The Library of America.
+This volume includes Silent Spring (1962); The Sea Around Us.
+(1950) and other key writings.
+See also Carson, Rachel.
 Lost Woods: The Discovered Writing of Rachael Carson.
 Edited by Linda Lear.
 Boston: Beacon Press, 1998. - Emerson, Ralph Waldo.
 Nature.
 Boston, MA: Beacon Press, 1986 (reprint); also in Emerson, Ralph Waldo.
 The Essential Writings of Ralph Waldo Emerson.
 Edited by Brooks Atkinson.
 New York: The Modern Library, 2000. - Eiseley, Loren.
 The Immense Journey: An Imaginative Naturalist Explores the Mysteries of Man and Nature.
 New York: Vintage, 1959; The Firmament of Time.
 New York: Atheneum, 1960; The Invisible Pyramid.
 New York: Scribners, 1970; The Unexpected Universe.
 New York: Harcourt, 1972; The Star Thrower (anthology).
 New York: Harcourt/Harvest, 1979; All the Strange Hours.
-Lincoln: University of Nebraska Press, 2000. - Jefferson, Thomas, Notes on the State of Virginia, Penguin Classics, 1998. - Leopold, Aldo.
+Lincoln: University of Nebraska Press, 2000. - Jefferson, Thomas, Notes on the State of Virginia, Penguin Classics, 1998.

+- Leopold, Aldo.
 The Sand County Almanac with Essays from Round River.
 Oxford: 1949; reprint, New York: Sierra Club and Balentine Books, 1971. - Muir, John.
 Nature Writings: The Story of by Boyhood and Youth; My First Summer in the Sierra; The Mountains of California; Stickeen; Essays.
 Edited by William Cronon.
-New York: Library of America, 1997.

-• Kimmerer, Robin Wall.
+New York: Library of America, 1997. - Kimmerer, Robin Wall.
 (2013).
 Braiding sweetgrass: Indigenous Wisdom, Scientific Knowledge and the Teachings of Plants.
-Minneapolis, Minnesota, Milkweed.
+Minneapolis, Minnesota, Milkweed. - Van Horn, Gavin, Robin Wall Kimmerer, and John Hausdoerffer, eds.
+2021.
+Kinship: Belonging in a World of Relations (5 volumes).
+Libertyville, Illinois: Center for Humans and Nature Press.